LukeGrahamLandry/franca/devlog.md

 - remove Node.current_block. the last remaining place where i wasn't doing it eagerly was add_type for ternary operator. the cast for each side needs to go in the source block not the join because it needs to be before the phi.
+- reset temp around function body, still leaks but that was the most offensive one. hopefully didn't miss anything that's in there. also reuse one ND_STMT node.

 ## (Apr 30)